 Here are the common signs to watch out for:

-• Inconsistent Fan Speeds: If the fan only works on certain settings and ignores others, this can be a dead giveaway.
+- Inconsistent Fan Speeds: If the fan only works on certain settings and ignores others, it’s a dead giveaway.
 Often, you might only get airflow on the highest setting because that bypasses the resistor entirely.

-• Intermittent Operation: The fan might cut in and out randomly, leading to frustration, especially on those extreme weather days.
+- Intermittent Operation: The fan might cut in and out randomly, leading to frustration, especially on extreme-weather days.
 This can happen if the resistor’s connections are deteriorating or overheating.

 Next, let’s look into diagnosing the little guy.